StanfordHCI/bang/README.md

 ## Developing

 Run `tsc` to watch typescript files for changes and `supervisor server.js` so that the server will restart when files in the github folder are changed.

-Or combine these with:
+The URL parameters are required because they are read in from Amazon Mechanical Turk.
+Here's an example URL for local host: http://127.0.0.1:3000/?assignmentId=3K4J6M3CXF8DU3JZ8XUVEMJHFWEAGV&hitId=3TRB893CSJPTPHN7BSD9FBMB45DG72&workerId=A19MTSLG2OYDLZ&turkSubmitTo=https%3A%2F%2Fworkersandbox.mturk.com

 ## Specification